xkcao/chatbot/README.md

 ## Step 3
 Using pre-recorded sounds, the program will do one of the following.
-1. If the program detects that you look good great, then it will say "You look fantastic.
+1. If the program detects that you look great, then it will say "You look fantastic.
 Enjoy your day".
-2. If the program detects that you do not look great, then it will say "Hey man, take it easy.
-Good health is top priority."
+2. If the program detects that you do not look great, then it will say "Hey man, did you get enough sleep?
+Take it easy today."